Toilet training tips

 Praise and rewards are helpful.
 Think of what would work best with your child.

-- If using a Star chart, introduce it when you have a routine established.
+- If using a Star chart, introduce it only when you have a routine established.

 - Make sure the reward caters for child (for example, entering the bathroom may be enough for a star).
 You may need to try a variety of rewards to find the one your child best responds to.
 Keep rewards specific to the task and to the child.
-Rewards should be given immediately with positive specific feedback.
+Rewards should be given immediately with positive specific feedback (for example, ‘great sitting on the toilet' and smiling).

 An example of a reward chart